aws-samples/machine-learning-using-k8s/docs/mnist/inference/tensorflow.md

    This is required to download [AWS Deep Learning Containers](https://aws.amazon.com/machine-learning/containers/).

 1. Login to the Docker container.

-If you have GPU nodes in the cluster, use:
+   If you have GPU nodes in the cluster:

    ```
    nvidia-docker run -it -v /tmp/saved_model:/model 763104351884.dkr.ecr.us-east-1.amazonaws.com/tensorflow-inference:1.13-gpu-py27-cu100-ubuntu16.04 bash